appsemble/appsemble/packages/studio/pages/docs/02-guides/groups.md

         date:
           type: string
           format: date
-    create:
-      roles:
-        - $group:member
-    query:
-      roles:
-        - $group:manager
-    get:
-      roles:
-        - $group:manager
 ```

 We have the following groups:

-**Red group**:
+**Red Team**:

-- Manny (manager)
+- Manny (Manager)
-- James
+- James (Player)
-- Alex
+- Alex (Player)

-**Blue group**:
+**Blue Team**:

-- Mandy (manager)
+- Mandy (Manager)
-- Jessie
+- Jessie (Player)
-- Alex
+- Alex (Player)
+- Manny (Player)

-Each soccer group has their own strategy.
-Only the group manager may create a strategy.
-Manny may
+Each soccer team has their own group and strategies.
+Only members of a group with the role `Manager`
-create a strategy (`$group:manager`), meaning they are now the author of that strategy.
-Because
+within the group can create strategies.
+Manny may create a strategy scoped to the `Red Team`.
-James and Alex are in the same group as Manny, they may view the strategy (`$group:member`).
+Because James and Alex are in the same group as Manny and they have the `Player` role within that
+group, they may view the strategy.

-Mandy is the manager of the blue group.
-This means they can also create a strategy
+Mandy has the role `Manager` in the `Blue Team` group.
+This means they can also create a strategy,
-(`$group:manager`), which can then be viewed by Jessie and Alex (`$group:member`).
-Because Alex is
+which can then be viewed by Jessie, Alex and Manny, which are in the same group with role `Player`.
-in both the red and the blue group, Alex can see both strategies.
+Because Alex is in both the `Red Team` and `Blue Team` groups, Alex can see both strategies.

+Notice that Manny is a member of the `Red Team` group with role `Manager` but he is also a member of
+the `Blue Team` group with the role `Player`.
+This means that they can create strategies scoped to
+the `Red Team` group, but they can only see strategies scoped to the `Blue Team` group.

 Sometimes players (represented by group members) can’t be present at a game.
 In this case they need
 to report themselves absent.
-Players can only report their own absence (`$group:member`) using a
+Players can only report their own absence using the `resource.create`
-create action.
-Let’s say Jamie calls in sick.
-Now only Manny can see this (`$group:manager`).
+action.
+Let’s say James calls in sick.
+Now only Manny can see this.
-However, if Alex reports absence, both Manny and Mandy can see it.

 ### Pages